Ukrainian grammar: Present tense

 Historically, this is derived from the Indo-European present tense.
 In Common Slavic and later Ukrainian, it retained its present meaning only for imperfective verbs and developed a future meaning for perfective verbs.

 For the е stems (Classes 1, 2, and 3), the endings are:

 All verbs whose roots end in a velar undergo the first palatalization in all forms of the present (even though historically speaking the first person singular should not).
 The endings in є are used for roots whose stem ends in a vowel.
 All verbs in Class 3 and those that end in a vowel use -ю and -ють.
-Furthermore, Class 3 verbs undergo iotification in those forms that use -ю-.
+Furthermore, Class 3 verbs undergo iotation in those forms that use -ю-.
 For reflexive verbs, in the third person singular, the ending has its historical -ть restored before the participle -ся/-сь is affixed.
 Thus, the ending becomes -еться.

 For the и stems (Class 4), the endings are:

-All Class 4 verbs undergo iotification in the first person singular.
+All Class 4 verbs undergo iotation in the first person singular.
 Thus, there is really only one ending, which due to orthographic reasons is given 2 different forms.
 Verbs ending in a vowel take the endings in the second column.
 In the third person plural, verbs ending in a labial insert an л before the ending, -ять.
 The ending -ать is used after the sibilants ж, ш, щ, or ч.

 Examples

 Athematic verbs

-Ukrainian inherited from Indo-European through Common Slavic, the following 3 athematic verbs.
+Ukrainian inherited from Indo-European through Common Slavic, the following three athematic verbs.
 These verbs have their own conjugation in the present.
 Everywhere else they are regular.

 Past active tense

 The past tense in Ukrainian has the peculiarity of being originally an adjective, since it derives from the original compound perfect (corresponding to, for example, the Latin first conjugation participle ending -atus).
 Thus, the past tense agrees in number and gender (but not person) with the subject of the verb.
-The following endings are added to the infinitive with the ending -ти removed (Most root final д and т are dropped):
+The following endings are added to the infinitive with the ending -ти removed (most root final д and т are dropped):